Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 I have briefly touched on this subject in my first Article on this site: Command Button Animation and advised you to link these files to your Database manually, before attempting to run the Program given there also.
 The List of Essential Library Files and the procedures to attach them to the Database manually are also explained there.

-Databases and Tables can be accessed in VBA only when we add Microsoft Data Access Objects (DAO) or Microsoft ActiveX Data Objects (ADODB) Library Files to Access Database.
+Databases and Tables can be accessed in VBA only when we add Microsoft Data Access Objects (DAO) or Microsoft ActiveX Data Objects (ADODB) Library Files to the Access Database.

-If you have written some common Functions of your own, then you can save them in a separate database on the Server and attach it as a Library Database so that you don't have to copy and paste those Functions into other Databases.
+If you have written some common Functions of your own, then you can save them in a separate database on the Server and attach them as a Library Database so that you don't have to copy and paste those Functions into other Databases.

 You can use the Object Browser of VBA (View - - > Object Browser) to browse the Properties and Methods extended by a particular Library Object.